FirebirdSQL/oltp-emul/readme_quick_start.txt

        nostop = (optional) literal argument that forces script to skip any pauses, even if work will be impossible (useful when scenario is launched from scheduler)

-   If database that is specified in config file does not exist, script will attempt to create it for you but only if it's specified as fully qualified file name (not alias).
+   If database does not exist, script will attempt to create it for you  but only if it's specified as fully qualified file name (not alias).
-   If database DOES exists but is empty or it creation was not completed before test will recreate all objects.
+   If database already exists but is empty or it creation was not completed during previous run then test will recreate all needed objects.

 7. After <warm_time> + <test_time> minutes test will stop itself, i.e. all ISQL sessions will